PKM-er/awesome-obsidian-zh/README.md

 # obsidian-plugins-WeNeedChinese

-*List of Obsidian plugins for Simplified Chinese users.
-Easy for contributors to find which plugins are not yet localized.*

 ![](https://img.shields.io/badge/language-Chinese-white.svg)

+%% List of Obsidian plugins for Simplified Chinese users.
+Easy for contributors to find which plugins are not yet localized. %%

 ## 项目与汉化相关